 ONLY in the semester of graduation may students register for fewer than the minimum 3 hours of thesis or dissertation.
 Students must have already registered for the minimum number of hours required by their program in order to register for fewer than 3 hours of thesis or disseration.
 To register for zero (0) hours, students must have been registered for at least 3 hours the preceding semester and MUST HAVE ALREADY SUCCESSFULLY DEFENDED.

-The required number of registration hours is determined by the date on which the minimum 5 copies of the thesis/dissertation are accepted in the Office of the Graduate Programs according to the following schedule.
+The required number of registration hours is determined by the date on which the thesis or dissertation is accepted in the Office of the Graduate Programs according to the following schedule.

 For further information concerning the above requirements, see Graduate Policy 4.10

 Procedure for Registering for fewer than three (3) hours: